 Everyone!
 With or without prior knowledge to IoT.

 About the Speaker:

 IR Dr.Nordin Ramli

-NORDIN RAMLI received B.Eng degree in electrical engineering from Keio University, Japan in 1999.
-He received the M.Eng and Ph.D degrees, both in electronic engineering from The University of Electro-Communications, Japan in 2005 and 2008, respectively.
+NORDIN RAMLI received a B.Eng degree in electrical engineering from Keio University, Japan in 1999.
+He received the M.Eng and Ph.D. degrees, both in electronic engineering from The University of Electro-Communications, Japan in 2005 and 2008, respectively.
 Previously, he was at Telekom Malaysia Berhad as a network engineer from 1999-2008, and lecturer at Multimedia University, Malaysia from 2008-2009.
 Currently, he is a Senior Staff Researcher at Wireless Network & Protocol Research (WNPR), MIMOS Berhad, Malaysia.
-His current research and development (R&D) interests include cognitive radio, TV white space, space-time processing, equalization, adaptive array system and wireless mesh networking, internet of things (IoTs) and big data.
-At the meantime, he is a solution architect for the IoTs and big data’s related project.
-Based on his work, he has published over 80 journals and conference papers, and filed more than 30 patents related to wireless communications which are pending at World Intellectual Property Organization (WIPO) and Intellectual Property Corporation of Malaysia (MyIPO).
-Currently, Dr Nordin Ramli also serves as an Associate Editor for the Journal IEICE Communication Express (CoMEX) from June 2014 until now.
-He also has been appointed as the member in the Young Scientist Network of Malaysia Academy of Science, from 2014.
-He is also a registered professional engineer with Board of Engineer, Malaysia.
+His current research and development (R&D) interests include cognitive radio, TV white space, space-time processing, equalization, adaptive array system and wireless mesh networking, internet of things (IoT) and big data.
+In the meantime, he is a solution architect for the IoTs and big data’s related project.
+Based on his work, he has published over 80 journals and conference papers and filed more than 30 patents related to wireless communications which are pending at World Intellectual Property Organization (WIPO) and Intellectual Property Corporation of Malaysia (MyIPO).
+Currently, Dr. Nordin Ramli also serves as an Associate Editor for the Journal IEICE Communication Express (CoMEX) from June 2014 until now.
+He also has been appointed as the member of the Young Scientist Network of Malaysia Academy of Science, from 2014.
+He is also a registered professional engineer with the Board of Engineer, Malaysia.